 Renaming the old table and creating a simple view with the same name, including all the wanted columns (and adding appropriate GRANTs, for example copying the existing ones with “pg_dump -s -t problem_table | grep ^GRANT”) is relatively easy.
 We could replace our “secret” column’s value for example with an empty string and all would be fine…until we again get some INSERT-s or UPDATE-s.
 Then we would see an error like the below one, although simple DML in itself is allowed on views by default in Postgres.

 ERROR: cannot insert into column "leaky_data" of view "problem_table" DETAIL: View columns that are not columns of their base relation are not updatable.

-So how to get around this INSERT/UPDATE problem?
+So how do you get around this INSERT/UPDATE problem?

 - A view instead of a table with Rules!

-To overcome the errors on adding/changing data we need to re-route the data into the “base table” of our view.
-This can easily be done with rules and this would be a good fit for this use case.
+To overcome the errors on adding/changing data, we need to re-route the data into the “base table” of our view.
+This can be easily done with rules and it would be a good fit for this use case.
 Read on for a sample.